What is Nose Implant Surgery?

 Step 4.
 Incision Closure

-After the implant has been positioned to its ideal shape, the nasal skin and tissue are repositioned and incisions are closed.
+- After the implant has been positioned to its ideal shape, the nasal skin and repositions the tissue and close the incisions.

 Nose Implant Add-on Surgeries